terryaney/KatApp/scripts/readme.md

 }">Submit
 ```

-#### IKaModalModel.cancelled

-Property Type: `(response: any | undefined, application: KatApp) => void`; Optional
-If the Kaml View needs to provide a delegate to run if modal dialog is 'cancelled', the `cancelled` property solves that problem.

 ```html
 <a v-ka-modal="{
     view: 'Common.Acknowledgement',
     cancelled: ( response, application ) => console.log(`Dialog was cancelled with ${response}`)
 }">Submit
 ```

-#### IKaModalModel.catch

-Property Type: `(e: any | undefined, application: KatApp) => void`; Optional
-If the Kaml View needs to provide a delegate to run if generating a modal dialog fails, the `catch` property solves that problem.

 ```html
 <!-- Submit to a estimate generation endpoint, and on failure log the response -->